twowaits/vocab-mern-stack/README.md

 ## Vocab App
-Vocab App is a mern stack app to improve the vocabulary.
+Vocab App is a mern stack web app to improve the vocabulary.

 ## Setup